The common

 In other cases, cats had been fed

-the affected food for a period of time before exhibiting symptoms - in
+the affected food for a period of time before exhibiting symptoms.
+In

 the trials run by Menu Foods, it was reported that the first animals to